ًWith the patient in sitting or standing position.

-The patient attempts to either maintain this position or continue to abduct and pronate the arm against the downward pressure of the examiner’s hand.
+The patient attempts to either maintain this position or continue to elevate and pronate the arm against the downward pressure of the examiner’s hand.

 What does a positive Speed Test mean?

-- A side-to-side difference in the strength of abduction with pain in the bicipital groove region suggests pathology in the long head of the biceps such as tenosynovitis or subluxation.
+A side-to-side difference in the strength of elevation of the shoulder with pain in the bicipital groove region suggests pathology in the long head of the biceps such as tenosynovitis or subluxation.

 Sensitivity & Specificity

-- Clinical Tests for the Musculoskeletal 3rd Ed.
-Book
+Clinical Tests for the Musculoskeletal System, Third Edition book.